ardelan869/ragemenu/README.md

 1. Download the [latest release](https://github.com/ardelan869/ragemenu/releases/latest) from GitHub.

-2. Extract the contents of the zip file into your `resources` folder and remove `-main` from the folder name.
+2. Extract the contents of the zip file into your `resources` folder.

 3. Add the path of `meta.lua` to your [Sumneko LLS](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) `workspace.library` setting.